The Standardized Blueprint of a Roman Fortress

 Logistics: The Lifeline of the Legion

 Beyond water, the army needed fodder for its animals and wood for construction and cooking.
-A legion consuming 5,000 men needed an immense amount of grain.
+A legion of 5,000 men needed an immense amount of grain.
 The Horrea had to be filled, which meant the camp had to be positioned along or near established supply routes, whether Roman roads, navigable rivers, or secure sea lanes.
 Julius Caesar's Commentaries are filled with tactical decisions based on securing these lines of supply.
 A camp that was cut off from supply was a legion in a cage.
 The strategic positioning of forts like Dura-Europos on the Euphrates or Vindolanda in Northern Britain directly controlled key transportation corridors and served as supply hubs for further expansion.
+Camps were also positioned to dominate fertile agricultural valleys, ensuring that the legions could requisition or purchase grain from local farmers.

 Tactical Dominance and Psychological Warfare